SET PASSWORD [FOR user] = 'auth_string' [REPLACE 'current_auth_string']

 SET PASSWORD = 'auth_string';

 Any client who connects to the server using a nonanonymous account can change the password for that account.
+(In particular, you can change your own password.)
 To see which account the server authenticated you as, invoke the

 Setting the password for a named account (with a